Not Your Usual Turkey Recipe: Smoked Turkey Necks

 Step #2: Make the marinade

-Take all of the credit for mixing up a batch of marinade that’s relatively simple: Lea & Perrins sauce, malt vinegar, Tony Chachere's More Spice Seasoning and a little oil.
+Take all of the credit for mixing up a batch of marinade that’s relatively simple: Lea & Perrins sauce, malt vinegar, Tony Chachere's More Spice Seasoning and a little olive oil or vegetable oil.
+Add a bit of kosher salt, black pepper, brown sugar or garlic powder to taste.
+Mix everything in cold water.
 You’re the alchemist, so mix amounts that satisfy your taste buds.

-Step #3: Give those necks some swim time
+Step #3: Give those turkey necks some swim time

 Allow the meat to absorb all of these flavors while the smoker gets up to speed.
 If you like your necks saturated with flavor, make the marinade the night before and allow the meat to soak all night.

-Transfer the necks to the smoker, open the vents and get this party started by arranging necks efficiently so each one gets an equal amount of exposure to the smoke.
+With paper towels pat the necks dry and transfer the necks to the smoker on a roasting pan, open the vents and get this party started by arranging necks efficiently so each one gets an equal amount of exposure to the smoke.

 Step #5: Check in on dinner